Updated 29.04.25

 Benefits for Employers

-• Simplification: The new system aims to simplify the tax reporting process and reduce the administrative burden on employers.
+- Simplification: The new system aims to simplify the tax reporting process and reduce the administrative burden

-• Transparency: Employees will be taxed on BiKs as they are received, making it clearer what they are paying tax on.
+- Transparency: Employees will be taxed on BiKs, making it clearer what they are paying tax on.

-• Real-Time Reporting: This change will ensure that employees are taxed correctly and promptly.
+- Real-Time Reporting: This change will ensure that employees are taxed correctly.

 Steps for Employers to Prepare

-• Employee Communication: Inform employees about the changes and how it will affect their pay.
+- Employee Communication: Inform employees about the changes and how this will affect their pay.

 If you manage your payroll in-house, you should also consider: